 Before you begin, we highly recommend you test the performance of your site using Google Page Speed or Pingdom Tools.
 You can test your site now and after setting up the plugin for a before and after performance comparison.

-This tutorial assumes you've already gone through the steps to create a StackPath CDN Site.
+This tutorial assumes you've already completed the steps to create a StackPath Site.

 Log in to the WordPress admin panel:

 On the left-hand sidebar, hover over Plugins and select Add New:

 In the plugin search box, type WP Super Cache and press Enter on your keyboard.

 After WP Super Cache is installed, select the Activate Plugin link.

 On the main WordPress dashboard, hover over the Settings tab on the left sidebar and select WP Super Cache

 Select the Easy tab on the top navigation bar.
 Then tick the Caching On option and select Update Status: